DevExpress/devextreme-documentation/concepts/05 UI Components/NumberBox/00 Getting Started with NumberBox/20 Handle Value Change.md

-Users can process a value after they enter it or after they click the spin buttons.
+Users can enter a new value or change the component value with spin buttons, Up and Down arrow keys, and mouse wheel.
 Implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#onValueChanged) callback to handle value changes.

-The following code displays a notification every time users change the NumberBox value.
+The following code displays a notification every time users change the NumberBox value:

 ---
 ##### jQuery